basraayman/zwo-asiair-jailbreak/README.md

 - **ASIAIR** family: Mini, Plus, Pro — file port 4360 (matching the ASI2600MC Air's port allocation).
 - **Cameras with built-in ASIAIR**: any ASI camera that integrates the ASIAIR firmware.
 The ASI2600MC Air is the first such unit; subsequent integrated cameras in the line (e.g. announced future "ASI \<model\> Air" SKUs) inherit the same updater code path and thus the same bug unless ZWO has rebuilt the binary in the meantime.

 ZWO security engineering should treat this report as covering all of the above.
-The PoC's `--device auto` mode probes 4360 then 4361, so a single test command works on any device variant — the operator does not need to know in advance which family they're testing.
+The PoC's `--device auto` mode probes 4360 then 4361, so a single test command works on any device variant.
+The operator does not need to know in advance which family they're testing.

 ---